cconrad/cconrad.github.io/content/blog/2013-09-22-my-hardware-and-os-history.md

 comments: true
 date: 2013-09-22 02:10:39 +02:00
 date_gmt: 2013-09-22 00:10:39 +0000
-excerpt: "I have used most types of operating systems throughout the years.
+excerpt: I have used most types of operating systems throughout the years.
 For those not interested in a little history, please skip this entry.
-Otherwise, read more after the break.\r\n"
+Otherwise, read more after the break.
 header: false
 published: true
 sidebar: left